abelykh0/stm32f103-midi/README.md

 The goal of this project is to convert a toy piano from a local thrift store into a MIDI controller.

 I disassembled a toy piano and realized that the 37 button keyboard is a "matrix" of 5x8.
 There are some resistors in there too, but I am not using them.
+Here is how I decided to connect the wires to the board:

 ![Pinout](https://raw.githubusercontent.com/abelykh0/stm32f103-midi/master/doc/Pinout.png)